Mixed Motives and Geometric Representation Theory in Equal Characteristic: Representation Theory

 For $\lambda\in X(T)$ dominant write $\Ind_B^G\kk_\lambda=H^0(G/B,\pazocal O(\lambda))=H^0(\lambda)$ for the induced representation of the one-dimensional $T$-module $\kk_\lambda$.
 Over the complex numbers, those are exactly all simple rational representations (Borel--Weil--Bott Theorem) and they have a nice character formula (Weyl character formula).
 In positive characteristic though, the modules $H^0(\lambda)$ can become reducible and the main goal is to determine their composition factors.
 For astronomically big (see \cite{Fie}) prime numbers $p$, this is solved by the proof of the Lusztig conjecture in \cite{AJS}, which turns out to be false for smaller primes, as shown by \cite{Wil13} using the modular category $\cato$.

-The \emph{modular category $\cato(G,B)$}, also called \emph{subquotient around the Steinberg point}, is a subquotient of the category $G\modules$ of finite dimensional representations of $G$ over $\kk$.
+The \emph{modular category $\cato=\cato(G,B)$}, also called \emph{subquotient around the Steinberg point}, is a subquotient of the category $G\modules$ of finite dimensional representations of $G$ over $\kk$.
 It was defined by Soergel \cite{Soe90} in the following way.
-In the notation of \cite{Jan}, let $L(\lambda)$ denote the unique simple submodule of $\H^0(\lambda)$ and let $\operatorname{st}$ and $\rho$ denote the Steinberg weight and half sum of all positive roots.
+In the notation of \cite{Jan}, let $L(\lambda)$ denote the unique simple submodule of $\H^0(\lambda)$ and let $\rho$ denote the half sum of all positive roots and $\operatorname{st}=(p-1)\rho$ the Steinberg weight.
 Soergel then defines two full subcategories of $G\modules$ by